How to get a “veteran” designation on your driver’s license or nonoperator identification card

 If you are applying for a new license or ID or are renewing a previous one, all usual fees apply.
 If you are requesting a duplicate or adding the veteran’s designation to your current DL or ID, there will be a fee of $10.

 To expedite the authorization process, you can also bring a completed Iowa DOT application form with you to the county VA office, along with your DD 214.
-The form is available online at: https://va.iowa.gov.
+The application form must be certified by the County Veterans Affairs Office or the Iowa Department of Veteran’s Affairs.
+Find a County Veterans Office near you..